Claude-Michel Schönberg: 2000 to present

 In 2001, Schönberg composed his first ballet score, Wuthering Heights.
 This production was performed by the United Kingdom's Northern Ballet Theatre Company in September 2002.

 Schönberg's next project with Boublil was The Pirate Queen, a musical about the 16th-century Irish pirate, chieftain and adventuress Grace O'Malley.
 The Pirate Queen completed its eight-week pre-Broadway tryout at Chicago's Cadillac Palace Theatre on 26 November 2006, and underwent further development in preparation for Broadway at the Hilton Theater in March 2007.
 The Broadway opening date was 5 April 2007.
 Miss Saigon co-lyricist Richard Maltby Jr. worked with Boublil on revisions to the book and lyrics, and Graciela Daniele worked on the musical staging.

 Following a critical savaging and poor ticket sales, The Pirate Queen closed on 17 June 2007 after 85 performances and 32 previews, resulting in a loss of almost $18 million, ranking it among the largest commercial flops in Broadway history.

 Les Misérables celebrated its twentieth anniversary in London on 8 October 2005.
 The Broadway production closed on 18 May 2003, making it the third-longest-running Broadway musical, following Cats and The Phantom of the Opera.
 Schönberg oversaw the production of Les Misérables that returned to Broadway for an intended six-month engagement at the Broadhurst Theatre on 9 November 2006, although it later extended its run.

 Schönberg's Marguerite includes music by Michel Legrand and lyrics by Herbert Kretzmer.
 Set during World War II in occupied Paris, and inspired by the romantic novel La Dame aux camélias by Alexandre Dumas, fils, Marguerite is about the mistress of a high-ranking German officer who attracts the love of a musician half her age.

 In 2011, Schönberg created the musical score for the ballet Cleopatra for the Northern Ballet, based in Leeds.
 Choreography is by the Ballet's artistic director David Nixon.
 The show toured the UK throughout 2011.

 Schönberg was nominated for Best Original Song at the 70th Golden Globe Awards and in the same category at the 85th Academy Awards for the song "Suddenly" from the 2012 film version of Les Miserables.

 Personal life

-Schönberg was born in Vannes, France, to Hungarian Jewish parents.
-His father was an organ repairer and his mother was a piano tuner.
 He was formerly married to evening news anchor Béatrice Schönberg, with whom he has two children.
 In 2003, he married Charlotte Talbot, an English ballerina, with whom he has a daughter.